Shravan-Shanbhag2001/HockeyCurve_Assignment/README.md

 1.Clone the Repository

 Copy below bash code and execute in cmd(after navigating to folder where u want to create this project):
-git clone <repository-url> cd weather-screener
+git clone https://github.com/Shravan-Shanbhag2001/HockeyCurve_Assignment.git cd weather-screener

 2.Install Dependencies